HexHive/libfuzz/docs/AddNewTarget.md

 - `DRIVER` -- the actual driver to fuzz, if omitted compile/fuzz all drivres (equivalent to `DRIVER=*`)

 The script additionally creates a `crashes` folder for the, guess what, crashes!
+Moreover, the script creates a new folder `corpus_new` containing new generated seed.

 For more info refer to [here](FuzzingDrivers.md).